NBPub/BeatLog/docs/Features/API.md

 ## Motivation

-Provide simple data retrieval from the database in a JSON format.
-The API will not be comprehensive means of crafting SQL queries.<sup>1</sup>
+Provide simple data retrieval from the database in JSON format.
+The API will *not* be comprehensive means of crafting SQL queries.<sup>1</sup>
 The **[Report](/docs/Features/Report.md#contents)** and **[Database Explorer](/docs/Features/Database.md#database-explorer)**<sup>2</sup> cover
 more complex data retrievals I like to reference often.

-<sup>1</sup>*As noted in the [installation options](/docs/Installation/Installation_Extras.md#beatlog-installation-options), Adminer can provide a nice interface for running SQL commands against the database.*<br>
+<sup>1</sup>*As noted in the [installation extras](/docs/Installation/Installation_Extras.md#beatlog-installation-options), Adminer can provide a nice interface for running SQL commands against the database.*<br>
-<sup>2</sup>*The code for Database Explorer, [db_query](/BeatLog/db_query.py) and [db_view](/BeatLog/db_view.py#L77), provides a good start for building SQL queries based on user inputs.*
+<sup>2</sup>*The code for Database Explorer, [db_query](/BeatLog/db_query.py) and [db_view](/BeatLog/db_view.py#L77), provides a good start for building SQL queries based on user inputs, if further development is desired.*

 ## API Help Page

 `<your-base-URL>/api/help/`

-**BeatLog** provides an API help page which provides links to all available options and the ability to preview returns on the page itself.
+**BeatLog** provides an API help page which provides links to all available API calls and the ability to preview their returns on the page itself.
-The available options will be detailed on this page, with example returns provided and data types discussed.
+The available options will also be detailed on this page, with example returns provided and data types discussed.

 ![API_1](/docs/pics/API_1.png "The API help page shows current options for the JSON API.")